-Use this procedure if the port number is higher than 6.
+Use this procedure if the port number is higher than 4.

 - 1 Double-click on the port to open the Port Properties screen.

-- 2 Click on the Port Settings tab.
+- 2 Click the Port Settings tab.

-- 3 Click on the Advanced button.
+- 3 Click the Advanced button.

-- 4 Look for the COM Port Number window. - 5 Click the arrow to display available ports.
-Ports that are unavailable are marked "In Use". - 6 Choose an available port with a number 1, 2, 3, 4, 5, or 6 and click OK. - 7 Use the number to set up the cutting in plotter codes under settings in the software.
-You may want to write it down for reference so you'll remember.
+- 4 Look for the COM Port Number window.

+- 5 Click the arrow to display available ports.
+Ports that are unavailable are marked "In Use."

+- 6 Choose an available port with a number 1,2,3, or 4 and click OK.

+- 7 Use the number to set up plotter codes.